epics-containers/epics-containers.github.io/main/_sources/tutorials/setup_workstation.md.txt

 ### Important Notes Regarding docker and podman

 From here on when we refer to `docker` in a command line, you can replace it with `podman` if you are using podman.
-The two tools have the same CLI.
+The two tools have (almost) the same CLI.
 For convenience if you are a podman user you might want to place
 ```bash
 alias docker=podman
 ```
-in your `$HOME/.profile` file.
+in your `$HOME/.bashrc` (or `$HOME/.zshrc` for zsh users).

 `docker` users should also take a look at this page: [](../reference/docker.md) which describes a couple of extra steps that are required to make docker work in developer containers.